Ballarat: Governance

 Council Chamber in Ballarat Town Hall, Sturt Street, is the seat of local government for the City of Ballarat.
 The council was created in 1994 as an amalgamation of a number of other municipalities in the region.
 The city is made up of 3 wards, each represented by three councillors elected once every four years by postal voting.
-The Mayor of Ballarat, currently Daniel Moloney, is elected from these councillors by their colleagues for a one-year term.
+The Mayor of Ballarat, currently Des Hudson, is elected from these councillors by their colleagues for a one-year term.
 The Town Hall and annexe contains some council offices, however the council's administrative headquarters are located at the council owned Phoenix Building and the leased Gordon Buildings on the opposite side of Bath Lane.

 In state politics, Ballarat is located in the Legislative Assembly districts of Eureka and Wendouree, with both of these seats currently held by the Australian Labor Party.
 In federal politics, Ballarat is located in a single House of Representatives division—the Division of Ballarat.
 The Division of Ballarat has been a safe Australian Labor Party seat since 2001, and was the seat of the second Prime Minister of Australia, Alfred Deakin.

 Law enforcement is overseen from regional police headquarters at the law complex in Dana Street with a single local police station operating in Buninyong.
 Due to an increase in crime rates and population, two additional local police stations were proposed in 2011 one each for the suburbs of North Ballarat and Sebastopol.
 Justice is conducted locally overseen through branches of the Supreme, County, Magistrates and Children's Court of Victoria which operate out of the Ballarat courts Complex adjacent police headquarters in Dana Street.
 Corrections, at least in the longer term are no longer handled locally since the closure of the Ballarat Gaol in 1965.
 Offenders can be detained in 25 available cells at the police complex though are commonly transferred to nearby Corrections Victoria facilities such as the Hopkins Correctional Centre in Ararat.

 Public safety and emergency services are provided by several state funded organisations including local volunteer based organisations.
 Storms and flooding are handled by the State Emergency Service (SES) Mid West Region Headquarters at Wendouree.
 Bushfires are handled by the Country Fire Authority District 15 Headquarters and Grampians Region Headquarters at Wendouree and urban structure fires are handled by multiple urban fire brigades operating at fire stations including the Ballarat Fire Brigade at Barkly Street Ballarat East, Ballarat City Fire Brigade at Sturt Street Ballarat Central and suburban stations including Wendouree and Sebastopol.
 Medical emergency and paramedic services are provided through Ambulance Victoria and include the Rural Ambulance Victoria, St. John Ambulance and Ballarat Base Hospital ambulance services.
 City of Ballarat is responsible for coordinating the Municipal Emergency Management Planning Committee (MEMPC) which prepares the Municipal Emergency Management Plan which is actioned in conjunction with local police.